TheRoboticsClub/colab-gsoc2019-Pankhuri_Vanjani/docs/_posts/2015-01-27-dear-diary.md.md

   Initially cases were tasted for ROS1 and ROS2 path individually with different CMake file and after successful runs they were integrated into one using --cmake-args and if()..else()..endif() conditions in CMakeLists.txt

-  Most of the work in this week was to correct the CMakeLists.txt and get it right.
+  Most of the work in this week was to correct the CMakeLists.txt for both ROS and ROS2 and get it right.
 So, here is the final version of it:

 ```
   cmake_minimum_required(VERSION 3.5)